Where to sell property online

 - A traditional online auction – where exchange of contracts happens immediately at the end of a specified time period (the agreed reserve must be met or exceeded) securing the sale.
 This is very similar to our live auction room, but is online.

-- A conditional online auction – where the successful buyer has 28 days to exchange contracts from the end of the specified time period.
+- A conditional online auction – where the successful buyer has 56 days to exchange contracts and complete their purchase.
 This option is likely to encourage additional buyers as it gives them an extended period to raise finance.

 Whatever the method of sale, all bidders are required to provide payment details in advance of bidding as pre-authorisation.
 This then allows immediate payment to be made when the auction ends giving sellers confirmation of their sale.